 You will be asked to complete a short online unit evaluation for units you have studied.
-You will also be asked to complete surveys periodically on your experience of the programme as a whole.
+You will also be asked to complete surveys from time to time on your experience of the programme as a whole.
 Please complete each evaluation fully, thoughtfully, and candidly.
 In particular, please tell us not only your opinion but also the reasons behind your opinion.

 When we receive responses to evaluations, we analyse them - especially the positive suggestions for change and concerns that are voiced.
+'We' doesn't just mean the University but students and their elected representatives too!
+Evaluation and survey data are always encouraged to be looked at in partnership between students and staff, so that solutions to the issues raised can be co-created together.
 Student feedback and the resulting actions are taken into consideration in annual monitoring of units and programmes.
-Survey results are discussed at committees where student representatives have the opportunity to input to any action plans developed in response to the issues raised.
+Survey results are discussed at committees where student representatives have the opportunity to input into any action plans developed in response to the issues raised.

-Your feedback is important to both the University and The SU.
+Your feedback is important to both the University and the Students' Union.
 Please keep telling us what is going well and what needs to get better.
+Try not to store issues up for a future SSLC meeting or the Unit Evaluations.
+Talking early to your Unit Convenor and Director of Studies will mean that any potential issues can be solved sooner thus enhancing your own experience on a particular Unit.
 We will communicate how feedback on units and programmes, and the wider student experience, has been acted upon.